Nick7900/fluorescent_dot_expression/README.md

 ## Code Guideline

-There are five folders in this repository.
+There are one folder in this repository.